syreal17/Cardinal/README.md

 ./create_diffcomp_dats.sh [name_of_test_binary1] [name_of_test_binary2] ... [name_of_test_binaryN]
 ./create_diffbin_dats.sh [name_of_test_binary1] [name_of_test_binary2] ... [name_of_test_binaryN]
 ```
 The create dats scripts read "multi_sample.report" and put the data into a better format.
 The "graph" variations of these scripts put the data into two columns, test and similarity score, whereas the original create dat scripts put the data into N columns, one for each binary.
+More details for the testing framework are covered in Cardinal/tests/windows/README.md.

 # Contact
 Email: luke dotto jones dotto ctr atta usafa dotto edu